rebelot/heirline.nvim/cookbook.md

 ## A classic: Change multiple background colors based on Vi Mode.

-You may feel nostaligc about the good ol' Airline Style, where multiple sections used to change background color based on the current mode.
+You may feel nostalgic about the good ol' Airline Style, where multiple sections used to change background color based on the current mode.
 Fear not!
 We can conveniently do that by making the mode-dominant color visible to all components in one go.